universal-packages/universal-documentation/docs/tutorials/todo-list/database-models.md

 </ts-only>

-This is how our `TodoItem` entity should look like:
+This is how our `TodoItem` entity should look:

 ```js:title=src/entity/TodoItem.js
 import {